raspberrypilearning/flatgame/en/step_3.md

 ## Get photos to your device

-You'll need to get photos from the phone or tablet into the device you will create with.
-(If you used downloaded images, you can skip this step!)
+You'll need to get photos from your phone or tablet onto the device you'll use to create the flatgame.
+(If you're using downloaded images, you can skip this step!)

 This is different for everyone — you might need to get your club leader to help you.

-Some simple ways to share files from mobile devices you could try are:
+Some simple ways of sharing files from mobile devices you could try are:

 --- collapse ---